Lewis Milestone: Arch of Triumph (1948)

 Following The Strange Love of Martha Ivers, Milestone left Paramount and moved to the independent Enterprise Productions.
 His first film for Enterprise was Arch of Triumph, which is based on Erich Maria Remarque's 1945 eponymous novel.

-Arch of Triumph was highly anticipated by moviegoers, and by Enterprise Productions, which committed huge capital investments to the project.
+Arch of Triumph was highly anticipated by moviegoers and by Enterprise Productions, which committed huge capital investments to the project.
 The novel is set in Paris in 1939; Remarque's autobiographical work examines the personal devastation of two displaced persons: surgeon Dr. Ravic (Charles Boyer), who is fleeing Nazis persecution, and the demimonde courtesan Joan Modau (Ingrid Bergman); the pair fall in love and suffer a tragic fate.

-Remarque's depictions of the Paris underworld, which describe a revenge murder and a mercy killing, was at odds with the strictures of the Production Code Administration.
-Milestone excised "the bars, brothels and operating rooms", and the sordid ending from the screenplay.
+Remarque's depictions of the Paris underworld, which describe a revenge murder and a mercy killing, were at odds with the strictures of the Production Code Administration.
+Milestone excised "the bars, brothels, and operating rooms", and the sordid ending from the screenplay.
 Enterprise Productions executives, who wanted a film that would rival Metro-Goldwyn-Mayer's recently re-released Gone with the Wind (1939), had procured Charles Boyer and Ingrid Bergman.
 The miscasting of screen stars Boyer and Bergman as Dr. Ravic and Joan Madou, respectively, impaired Milestone's development of these characters with respect to the literary source.
 Milestone said:

 One thing wrong was that it was supposed to be a realistic piece, but it had two major stars in the lead.
 If you have two major stars like that, then half your reality goes out the window.

-Milestone delivered a four-hour version of Arch of Triumph Enterprise Productions had approved.
+Milestone delivered a four-hour version of Arch of Triumph that Enterprise Productions had approved.
 Executives reversed that decision shortly before its release, cutting the movie to the more usual two hours.
 Entire scenes and characters were removed, undermining the clarity and continuity of Milestone's work.
 Milestone's overall disaffection for the project is evident in his indifferent application of cinematic technique, contributing to the failure of his film adaptation.
 According to Millichap (1981):